ceoverlord/cplusplus/README.md

 # cplusplus
-This is my portfolio of assignments and projects from a C++ class I took during the Spring 2019 semester.
+These are just a few of the assignments and projects from a C++ class I took during the Spring 2019 semester.